 The completion of four units of Field Education is a requirement for the MDiv degree.
 Two of these units must be completed in a congregational setting.
 A unit is defined as one semester of part-time work for 16 hours per week, with two units being awarded for a full-time summer experience of 10 weeks.
-Congregational Field Education is done in conjunction with the course Practical Theology in Congregations.
 A majority of students exceed the basic requirement from a desire to gain as much experience as possible.